duhrer/duhrer.github.io/_posts/projects/2025-03-17-rotating-svgs-in-pebble.md

 ## Conclusion

-Anyway, all that may not seem like a lot of progress, but I learned a lot, and I'm gratified that I have the foundation I need to keep working on the new project.
+All that may not seem like a lot of progress, but I learned a lot, and I'm gratified that I have the foundation I need to keep working on the new project.

 I still need to do a lot of work to prepare the complex SVG images for the real watch.
 Although it was fun making diagrams for the ten points in my "star", I